-Don’t worry though, in this post I’m going to share with you everything you need to know about astrophotography to get awesome photos of the night sky, including camera settings, gear you need, tips on composition and lots more!
+In this post I’m going to share with you everything you need to know about astrophotography to help you get awesome photos of the night sky, including camera settings, gear you need, tips on composition and lots more!

 How to Take Pictures of Stars

-First we’re going to cover the photography gear you need to take pictures of the stars, which might be less than you suspect.
-Then we’ll discuss the different types of star photos you can take, and the camera settings you need to use for astrophotography.
+First we’re going to cover the photography gear you need for star photography, which might be less than you suspect.
+Then we’ll discuss the different types of night sky photos you can take, and the camera settings you need to use.

 Photography Gear you Need to Take Pictures of Stars

-There are a few pieces of photography equipment that you will find will make taking pictures of the stars easier.
+There are a few pieces of photography equipment that you will find will make star photography easier.
 These are:

 1 – A Tripod